jbreckmckye/dead-simple-text/README.md

 https://www.breck-mckye.com/dead-simple-text/

-Dead Simple Text is a web-based text editor with minimalistic design inspired by MS DOS editors of old.
+Dead Simple Text is a web-based text editor with minimalistic design inspired by MS DOS edit / QBASIC.
 It can open files from the user's filesystem and save them back to a user-specified downloads folder.

 I wrote this for myself as an aid for writing notes, stories, blog posts etc. It's shared here in case anyone else would like to play with it.